You must send an annual return (or update your details) every year if your charity is registered in England or Wales.

 Completing annual returns – the law

 As a charity trustee, by law you must keep your charity’s registered details up-to-date.
+You need to update your charity’s details before you complete its annual return.

 If your charity’s income is more than £10,000, you must complete an annual return within 10 months of the end of each financial reporting period.
 Charitable incorporated organisations (CIOs) must complete an annual return regardless of their income.